Painlevé transcendents: Classification

-These six second order nonlinear differential equations are called the Painlevé equations and their solutions are called the Painlevé transcendents.

 The most general form of the sixth equation was missed by Painlevé, but was discovered in 1905 by Richard Fuchs (son of Lazarus Fuchs), as the differential equation satisfied by the singularity of a second order Fuchsian equation with 4 regular singular points on the projective line $\mathbf{P}^1$ under monodromy-preserving deformations.
 It was added to Painlevé's list by Gambier (1910).